aliyun/terraform-provider-alicloud/website/docs/d/slb_listeners.html.markdown

   * `request_timeout` - Timeout of http or https listener request (which does not get response from backend) timeout.
 Valid value range: [1-180] in seconds.
 Default to 60.
   * `enable_http2` -  Whether to enable https listener support http2 or not.
 Valid values are `on` and `off`.
 Default to `on`.
   * `tls_cipher_policy` - Https listener TLS cipher policy.
 Valid values are `tls_cipher_policy_1_0`, `tls_cipher_policy_1_1`, `tls_cipher_policy_1_2`, `tls_cipher_policy_1_2_strict`.
 Default to `tls_cipher_policy_1_0`.
+  * `description` - The description of slb listener.